asiltureli/autoboi/README.md

 - 3: Start BOI Solo only in Donwhang
 - 4: Start BOI Party(Master), starts the BOI as a master.
 Use this for the party master.
 It will enter and wait for all party members to start the battle.
 - 5: Start BOI Party(Master), starts the BOI as a member.
 Use this for the party members.
 It will teleport, transform and will look for monsters to attack.
 - 6: Stops the bot.
-It might take a while for it to stop, since it only sets a stop_flag rather than killing the thread. stop_flag is only caught in loops.
+It might take a while for it to join the thread. stop_flag is only caught in loops.